Lisa David

 Assistant Director

 Aaron’s Harlam journey began as an 11-year-old Sharon camper in 2007.
-As a staff member from 2014-2020, he worked on the seasonal staff, first as a cabin counselor and then unit supervisor.
+As a seasonal staff member from 2014-2020, he worked first as a cabin counselor and then as a unit supervisor.

 Aaron grew up in Cheltenham, PA, right outside of Philadelphia, and graduated from Brandeis University in May 2018.
-Since then, he has spent time living and working in Philadelphia, Los Angeles, New Jersey, and now lives in Manhattan.
+Since then, he has spent time living and working in Philadelphia, Los Angeles, and New Jersey, before moving to his current home in Manhattan.
 He previously served as the Coordinator of Youth and Family Engagement at Temple Emanu-El in Westfield, NJ while participating in the URJ CLASP (Camp Leader and Synagogue Professional) Fellowship with Camp Harlam.
-Most recently, Aaron has been working as a Full-Time Educator at Central Synagogue’s Lese Center for Living Judaism Religious School in Manhattan.
+Most recently, Aaron held the role of Full-Time Educator at Central Synagogue’s Lese Center for Living Judaism Religious School in Manhattan.

-In his free time, Aaron loves music, watching Philadelphia sports teams try to improve their luck, exercising, and trying new foods.
-Aaron can’t wait to join the team and work with the Harlam community that has helped make him the person he is today.
+In his free time, Aaron loves listening to music, watching Philadelphia sports teams try to improve their luck, exercising, and trying new foods.
+Aaron is so grateful to work with the Harlam community that has helped make him the person he is today.

 Sam Blum